top of page

 Advisor: Sophia Choukas-Bradley

 Project DAISY is a cross-sectional, self-report, anonymous online survey among emerging adults ages 18-25.
 Data were collected in 2021.
 The study examines a broad range of sociocultural experiences and beliefs, identity characteristics, mental health outcomes and behaviors, and sexual relationships among emerging adults.
-We're currently working on two papers based on this dataset, each led by a TAYA doctoral student, to be submitted to journals in the fall of 2022:
+Examples of papers from this study include:

 Teen STAR Study (Sexuality, Technology, & Relationships)